bwmcadams/blog-old/source/_posts/2012-06-11-Understanding_Scala_Type_Classes.markdown

 ---
 title: Understanding Scala's Type Classes
-tags: scala effectivescala typeclasses polymorphism
+categories:
+  - scala
+  - effectivescala
+  - typeclasses
+  - polymorphism
+comments: true
 layout: post
 ---
 Over the last year or so, I have found myself making more and more use of Scala's Type Class system to add flexibility to my code.
 This is especially evident in the MongoDB Scala Driver, [http://github.com/mongodb/casbah](Casbah), where the most recent work has been to simplify many features by migrating them to type classes.